 |January 3, 1797 - The Treaty of Tripoli, signifying

 peace between the United States and Tripoli, is signed at Algiers.

 March 4, 1797 - John Adams succeeds George Washington as president of the United States.

-April 7, 1798 - The Territory of Mississippi is established from parts of Georgia and South Carolina, and alter expanded to included disputed territory of the United States and Spain.
+April 7, 1798 - The Territory of Mississippi is established from parts of Georgia and South Carolina, and later expanded to include disputed territory of the United States and Spain.

 German-American Gottlieb Graupner settles in Boston and becomes the father of orchestral music in the United States.
 He would later organize the Philharmonic Society.

-Congress voids all treaties with France on July 7, 1798, due to French raids on U.S. ships and a rejection of its diplomats, and orders the Navy to capture French armed ships.
+July 7, 1798 - Congress voids all treaties with France due to French raids on U.S. ships and a rejection of its diplomats, and orders the Navy to capture French armed ships.
 Eight-four French ships are captured by the U.S. Navy (with 45 ships) and private ships (365).

 July 14, 1798 - The Alien and Sedition Acts making it a federal crime to publish malicious statements about the United States Government go into law.